 Proactively monitor upcoming schedule milestones and report issues to the Managers, Production, Presentation and Planning, liaising with Curriculum Managers to ensure delivery of items to time.

-Monitoring and handling of digital accessibility information for disabled students and students in secure environments, and updating the PLANET inventory to ensure these mailings are kept up to date.
+Monitoring and handling of our module digital accessibility information for disabled students and students in secure environments.
+Updating the PLANET inventory to ensure these mailings are kept up to date and accurate.

 Monitor the warehouse stock reports, taking such action as necessary to ensure timely and cost-effective delivery and providing support to quarterly budget forecasting processes.